ibm-cloud-docs/account/catalog-enterprise-filters.md

 # Managing products for an {{site.data.keyword.cloud_notm}} enterprise
 {: #catalog-enterprise-restrict}

-As the account owner or administrator, you can manage what products in the {{site.data.keyword.cloud}} catalog are available for your enterprise.
+As the account owner or administrator, you can manage which products in the {{site.data.keyword.cloud}} catalog are available for your enterprise.
 You can choose to include all products, a set of products, or only certain products.
 You can also specify what level of the enterprise hierarchy the filters apply to.
-And, you can further restrict what products are available for a specific account group or account.
+And, you can further restrict which products are available for a specific account group or account.
 {: shortdesc}

 ## Before you begin